-CHAPTER 1

-Institutional Eligibility and Administrative Requirements for DL/FFEL

-Before your institution can begin making loans in the Direct Loan (DL) Program or the Federal Family Educational Loan (FFEL) Program, it must meet the statutory definition of an "eligible school," and agree to perform certain administrative functions.
-Most of the statutory requirements for institutional eligibility have already been discussed in Volume 2 of the SFA Handbook.
+School Requirements for the DL/FFEL Programs Before your school can begin making loans under Direct Loan or Federal Family Educational Loan (FFEL) Program, it must meet the statutory definition of an "eligible school," and agree to perform certain administrative functions.
+Most of the statutory requirements for institutional eligibility are discussed in Volume 2 of the FSA Handbook.
 But there are a few exceptions and additional requirements for these loan programs, as discussed below.

-ELIGIBILITY ISSUES FOR LOANS

-In order to participate in the Direct Loan and/or FFEL programs, a school must meet the SFA program eligibility criteria discussed in the SFA Handbook, Volume 2: Institutional Eligibility and Participation.
+A school may also act as a lender in the FFEL program, provided it uses any net income from ED's interest and special allowance payments to make financial aid grants to its students, as described at the end of this chapter.
+ELIGIBILITY ISSUES FOR LOANS In order to participate in the Direct Loan or FFEL programs, a school must meet the FSA program eligibility criteria discussed in Volume 2: Institutional Eligibility and Participation.
 Only institutional eligibility issues specific to the Direct Loan and FFEL programs are discussed here.
 A school must be accredited as an institution of higher education offering a graduate-level program to be eligible to certify Direct Loans or FFELs at the graduate level.
 (Students must be unconditionally accepted into a graduate or professional program.)
-A school that only offers correspondence programs is not eligible to participate in the Direct Loan and/or FFEL programs.
+A school that only offers correspondence programs is not eligible to participate in the Direct Loan or FFEL programs.
 A school can choose to participate in either the Stafford or PLUS programs, or both.
-(See 34 CFR 685.300)

 Foreign schools are eligible to participate in the FFEL programs (Stafford and PLUS loans made through private lenders).
-In fact, these are the only two SFA programs that are available to students enrolled in degree or certificate program at a foreign school.
-However, an eligible school in the U.S. may pay a student with funds from any of the SFA programs for "study abroad" coursework, provided that the coursework is considered part of the student's eligible program at the domestic school.
+In fact, these are the only two FSA programs that are available to students enrolled in degree or certificate programs at foreign schools.
+However, an eligible school in the U.S. may pay a student with funds from any of the FSA programs for "study abroad" coursework, provided that the coursework is considered part of the student's eligible program at the domestic school.
+SCHOOL ELIGIBILITY ISSUES:

-ELIGIBILITY ISSUES: